 There are capacity constraints across the networks of the ports in the Pilbara due to growth by the development of several spodumene (lithium) projects, increasing demand for renewable energy and other metals from the consumer electronics, electrical vehicles and energy storage industries in Western Australia’s Pilbara region

-The Lumsden Point development aims to alleviate increasing congestion and constraints on existing general cargo infrastructure at Port Hedland as well as facilitate forecast trade growth in the Pilbara as outlined in the Pilbara ports capacity listing on the Infrastructure Priority List.
+The Lumsden Point development aims to alleviate increasing congestion and constraints on existing general cargo infrastructure at Port Hedland as well as facilitate forecast trade growth in the Pilbara.

 The proposals involves the development of Lumsden Point at Port of Port Hedland, including the provision of an additional deep water general cargo facility in the Pilbara providing for expansion of direct shipping services to the Pilbara.
 It will provide enabling infrastructure to diversify trade in the region, including growth in the export of battery metals and minerals including lithium concentrate and copper concentrate, and the import of wind turbines and solar panels to support renewable energy and hydrogen projects.